Two dementia researchers in the lab

 Can these drugs be accessed in the UK now?

-At this stage, all the drug treatments mentioned in this blog are experimental medicines and are not available to patients in the UK outside of clinical trials.
-However lecanemab, another drug that targets amyloid, has been approved for use in the UK.
+At this stage, all the drug treatments mentioned here are experimental medicines and are not available to patients in the UK outside of clinical trials.
+However, lecanemab and donanemab, two amyloid-targeting drugs, have been approved for use in the UK but have not been recommended for use through the NHS.

-Before donanemab, remternetug or blarcamesine can become available for use in the UK, their associated pharmaceutical companies must apply to the Medicines and Healthcare Products Regulatory Agency (MHRA) for their approval.
-This UK drug regulatory body will make a decision as to whether or not to approve these drugs and make them available for use.
-These decisions will take into account both the safety and the effectiveness of each drug.
+The MHRA will make a decision as to whether or not to approve these drugs and make them available for use.
+These decisions will consider both the safety and the effectiveness of each drug.

 We advise that no decisions around treatment for the diseases that cause dementia should be made without discussion with a GP or dementia specialist.